Review our resources for client conversations.

 The gross expense ratio is the fund's total annual operating costs, expressed as a percentage of the fund's average net assets for a given time period.
 It is gross of any fee waivers or expense reimbursement.
 The net expense ratio is the expense ratio after the application of any waivers or reimbursement.
 This is the actual ratio that investors paid during the fund's most recent fiscal year.
 Please see the prospectus for more information.

-Data presented reflects past performance.
-Past performance is no annual operating costs, expressed as a percentage of the fund’s average net assets for a given time period.
-It is gross of any fee waivers or expense reimbursement.
-The net expense ratio is the expense ratio after the application of any waivers or reimbursement.
-This is the actual ratio that investors paid during the fund’s most recent fiscal year.
-Please see the prospectus for more information.
 Returns or yields for the fund would be lower if a portion of the management fee had not been waived.
-The advisor expects this waiver to continue until November 30, 2021, and cannot terminate it prior to such date without the approval of the Board of Directors.
+The advisor expects this waiver to continue until November 30, 2022, and cannot terminate it prior to such date without the approval of the Board of Directors.
 Review the prospectus report for the most current information.
-The net expense ratio for JH Multimanager 2015 Lifetime 1 reflects the effect of a contractual fee waiver and/or expense reimbursement in effect through 12/31/2021.
-For Wells Fargo Target 2015 R6 the manager has contractually agreed to fee waivers to the extent necessary to cap the fund’s total annual fund operating expenses after fee waivers at 0.14% for the R6 class.
+The net expense ratio for JH Multimanager 2015 Lifetime 1 reflects the effect of a contractual fee waiver and/or expense reimbursement in effect through 12/31/2022.
+For Allspring 2015 R6 the manager has contractually agreed to fee waivers to the extent necessary to cap the fund's total annual fund operating expenses after fee waivers at 0.14% for the R6 class.
 Please see each fund's respective prospectus for additional information.

 All funds: Daily Liquidity.
 Principal not guaranteed.
 The tax consequences of owning shares of the funds will vary depending on whether you own them through a taxable or tax-deferred account.
 Tax consequences result from distributions by the funds of dividend and interest income they have received or capital gains they have generated through their investment activities.
 Tax consequences also may result when investors sell fund shares after the net asset value has increased or decreased.
 The fund’s prospectus contains this and other information and should be read carefully before investing.